hjeti/vue-skeleton/README.md

 * ```staticRoot``` This folder is for assets that don't need to be versioned.
 Examples are favicon and share images.
 After a build the content of this folder will end up in a ```static``` folder in the root of the build next to the ```index.html```.

-Because static assets are not processed by webpack you need to prefix your static paths in your code with a variable.
+static assets are not processed by webpack.
+It's mandatory to prefix static paths in code using a variable.
 As stated above the versioned static folder is placed in a versioned folder with a timestamp in the path.
 It's impossible to know the timestamp during development so the only option is prefixing.

-Luckily it's super easy to prefix your paths because vue-skeleton provides all the necessary variables:
+Luckily it's super easy to prefix paths because Vue skeleton provides all the necessary variables:

 ```javascript
 process.env.VERSIONED_STATIC_ROOT
 process.env.STATIC_ROOT
 ```

-If you prefix your paths with those variables you don't run into problems during development and after a build.
+Prefixing paths using these variables is *important* not using them can result in unresolvable assets during development/build.

-Those variables are also set in the config ```src/config/config.js```.
+These variables are available in the config ```src/config/config.js```.
-So you can also get them from the ConfigManager:
+Getting them from the ConfigManager is easy:

 ```javascript
 import configManagerInstance from 'config/configManagerInstance';